New Zealand–Ukraine relations: Diplomatic representation

 New Zealand conducts relations with Ukraine through its embassy in Warsaw, Poland.
 Ukraine's embassy in Canberra, Australia is accredited to New Zealand.
 Both countries are members of the United Nations.

 History

 Soviet era

 In 1960, the New Zealand Prime Minister Walter Nash visited Kyiv as part of New Zealand's first official visit to the Soviet Union.
 While visiting Kyiv, Nash was hosted by Nikifor Kalchenko, the chairman of the Council of Ministers of the Ukrainian Soviet Socialist Republic.
 Besides laying a wreath on the Tomb of the Unknown Children in the Park of Eternal Glory, Nash also visited collective farms in the Kyiv region.

 In 1974, the New Zealand Ambassador to the Soviet Union Brian Lendrum visited several Ukrainian cities including Simferopil, Yalta, Odesa, and Kyiv.

-Independent Ukraine, 1992–present
+Pre-invasion Independent Ukraine, 1992–2022

 After Ukraine declared its independence in 1991, New Zealand cross-accredited its Ambassador to five of the new former Soviet republics: Russia, Ukraine, Belarus, Uzbekistan, and Kazakhstan.
 This marked the first time that New Zealand recognised Ukraine as a sovereign country.